 But with all that said, bear these responses to those points in mind:

-- 1. Joining a model flying club is a good thing to do and an excellent way to become quickly involved in the hobby; you'll make new friends, learn heaps of stuff and be able to share your enthusiasm with lots of folks who will actually understand your new found passion!
+- 1. Joining an rc flying club is a good thing to do and an excellent way to become quickly involved in the hobby.
+You'll make new friends, learn heaps and be able to share your enthusiasm with lots of folks who will actually understand your new found passion!

-- 2. Although some accessories are essential, many of them can be lent to you by fellow modellers that you fly with, this is especially true if you do join a club.
+- 2. Although some accessories are essential, many of them can be lent to you by fellow modellers who you fly with, this is especially true if you do join a club.
 So in your early days you can get away without buying everything in one hit.
-Or you can save some money and buy the essential items in a 'field pack' instead of individually.

-- 3. Higher levels of maintenance and involvement is never a bad thing; you get to learn a lot more about your plane and how it works, and as a result you'll get more out of your new hobby.
+- 3. Higher levels of maintenance and involvement is never a bad thing.
+You'll learn more about your plane and how it works, and as a result you'll get more out of your new hobby.

-- 4. There's no real defence to the on-going fuel costs; over a year you will spend more on fuel than you will on buying a few battery packs for an electric plane.
-Sorry!
+- 4. There's no real defence to the on-going fuel costs!
+Over a year you will likely spend more on fuel than you will on buying a few battery packs for an electric plane.
 All I can say here is that a petrol plane will cost you less than a glow plug one to fill up.

 Gas rc airplanes will bring you lots of fun and excitement but do be aware that they are a few steps up from simple electric powered rc airplanes, both in terms of learning and cost.

-So if you're an engine lover and need the noise and smell of internal combustion power to keep you happy, why not try and contact your local club, pop along to their flying field and chat to some pilots to see how it's done.
+So if you're a true motor-head and need the noise and smell of internal combustion power to keep you happy, why not try and contact your local club, pop along to their flying field and chat to some pilots to see how it's done.